Note to self: Never begin a hunger challenge on International Chocolate Day. It’s just too cruel.

 Anyway, my homework proved to be quite useful.
 Through one of their weekly circulars, I learned that Safeway was offering an awesome deal on chicken leg & thigh quarters.
 At just $0.77/lb, this was a perfect way to get a good amount of protein that I could stretch out over several days.
 My “Extreme Value Pack” of five fairly large leg & thigh quarters was definitely an extreme value: just $3.76!
 SCORE!
 My other great food find was the new Grocery Outlet here in Midtown Sacramento, which opened about a month ago (finally!).
 A lot of you $25 Shopping Cart fans have suggested I head to this mecca of food bargains, but with both previous locations being out of my travel range because I don’t have a car, I was never able to head there for this feature.
 Now that we Midtowners have one of our very own, I have yet one more place to add to my list, so stay tuned for that later this month.

-- Small block of fontina cheese
+- A small block of fontina cheese

 - 1 bag baby spinach